-The Sirius products are shipped with debuggers who connect to a PC via USB.
-To interface the Sirius products, the Open On-Chip Debugger (OpenOCD) software is used.
-A script called run_aac_debugger.sh is shipped with the toolchain package which starts an OpenOCD server for gdb to connect to.
+To interface OpenRISC based boards the Open On-Chip Debugger (OpenOCD) software is included in the ÅAC toolchain.
+A script called run_aac_debugger.sh is shipped with the toolchain package which starts an OpenOCD server for the GNU Debugger (GDB) to connect to.